Who I Am, How I Move

 Dance Artist - Educator - Researcher

-I am a dance artist, educator, and researcher working through the body to question the logics of isolation, productivity, and perfectionism.
-My choreographic and pedagogical practices center improvisation, object play, and experimentation as ways of knowing—embodied methods that resist the pressures of constant output and instead invite collective presence, critical joy, and emotional intelligence.
+I am a dance artist, educator, and researcher working through the corporeal body to question the logics of isolation, productivity, and perfectionism.
+My choreographic and pedagogical practices center improvisation and experimentation as ways of knowing—embodied methods that resist the pressures of constant output and instead invite collective presence and critical joy through the felt senses.

-Over the last decade, I’ve performed and collaborated in a range of professional, community, and experimental contexts.
-I’ve been honored to perform as a guest with Joel Hall Dancers, Cleo Parker Robinson Dance and Wonderbound, and to work as a collaborating artist with Control Group Productions, HOLDTIGHT, and others.
+Over the last decade, I’ve performed and collaborated in a range of professional, community, and experimental contexts in Chicago and Denver.
+I’ve been honored to perform as a guest with Joel Hall Dancers, Cleo Parker Robinson Dance and Wonderbound, and to work as a collaborating artist with Control Group Productions, HOLDTIGHT company, Concept Dances, and others.
 I offer these experiences not as a résumé, but as a way of honoring the communities of artists who have shaped my understanding of dance as a relational and living practice.